JanuszPelc/StereoTool/README.md

 The **Meters Knob** adjusts the responsiveness of the meters' movement (average measurement time), ranging from -100% (very slow) to +100% (very fast), with a default value of 0% (balanced).

 > [!TIP]
-> It's best to stick with a consistent **Meters Knob** setting to build familiarity with the meters' readouts, unless you have a specific need.
+> It is best to stick with a consistent **Meters Knob** setting to build familiarity with the meters' readouts.
 The default setting is a good starting point.

 ## Geeky Insights

-Ever wondered what's really going on behind the scenes?
-This section dives deeper for those curious about the inner workings.
+Ever wondered what is really going on behind the scenes?
+This section dives deeper for curious minds.

-**JP Stereo Tool** is a native Bitwig Studio device, using a bit of audio routing trickery to avoid signal alterations introduced by the FX Grid.
-The meters are visualized through a creative (mis)use of the Steps modulators.
-CPU usage is generally low but increases slightly when the **Stereoize Knob** is set to a non-zero value.
+**JP Stereo Tool** is a native Bitwig Studio device, using a bit of audio routing trickery to sidestep signal alterations introduced by the **FX Grid**.
+The meters come alive through a creative (mis)use of the **Steps** modulators.

 The device adds 34 samples (about 0.7 ms) of compensated latency.
+CPU usage is generally low, but gets a bit more of a workout when the **Stereoize Knob** is set to a non-zero value.

-The signal chain within **JP Stereo Tool** follows this order: **Stereoize** > **Width** > **Panning** > **Meters**.
+The signal chain follows the order: **Stereoize** > **Width** > **Panning** > **Meters**.
 This arrangement allows each control to progressively shape the stereo image, with the order of the user interface knobs reflecting the internal signal chain.

-If the **Stereoize**, **Width**, or **Panning** knob is moved away from its default position, the device begins shaping the stereo image.
-When those knobs are set to their default positions, the audio signal is not altered in any way, which is crucial for monitoring-only purposes.
+If the **Stereoize**, **Width**, or **Panning** knob is nudged away from its default position, the device starts altering the audio signal.
+When those knobs are set to their default positions, the audio signal remains untouched, which is crucial for monitoring-only purposes.

-The **Balance Meter** calculates the difference between the RMS (Root Mean Square) values of the left and right channels, normalized by their sum.
-The **Correlation Meter** calculates the mean product of the left and right channels, normalized by the square root of the product of their RMS values.
-The **Meters Knob** controls the averaging window time used in the above calculations.
+The **Balance Meter** calculates the difference between the RMS values of the left and right channels, normalized by their sum.
+The **Correlation Meter** computes the mean product of the left and right channels, normalized by the square root of the product of their RMS values.
+The **Meters Knob** controls the averaging window time used in these calculations.

-The **Stereoize Knob** splits the signal into three bands using 18 dB per octave crossover filters, and in the middle band applies a comb filtering effect to the left and right channels complementarily.
-As the amount is raised, the mix between the original and the artificially enhanced signal increases, while the frequency of complementary notches and peaks shifts gradually, making it easier to achieve the optimal sound.
+The **Stereoize Knob** splits the signal into three bands using 18 dB-per-octave crossover filters and applies complementary comb filtering to the left and right channels in the middle band.
+As the amount is raised, the mix between the original and the artificially enhanced signal increases, while the frequency of complementary notches and peaks shifts gradually, making it easier to dial in the sweet spot.

-The **Width Knob** is mapped directly to Bitwig Studio's Tool device's Width knob.
+The **Width Knob** is mapped directly to Bitwig Studio's **Tool** device's **Width** control.
 It works simply by altering the volume of the side signal.

 The **Panning Knob** uses true stereo panning, allowing the image to shift without altering the left-right gain relationship.
-In contrast, typical balance-based panning simply lowers the level of one channel, which can cause parts of a stereo signal to disappear.
-For example, hard-panning a sound with a ping-pong delay using balance-based panning would make one side inaudible (either "ping" or "pong").
+In contrast, typical balance-based panning simply lowers the level of one channel, which can cause parts of a stereo signal to vanish.
+For example, hard-panning a sound with a ping-pong delay using balance-based panning would make one side inaudible (either the "ping" or the "pong").

 > [!TIP]
 > When in doubt, listen to your stereo mix in mono.
 Believe the meters, but trust your ears, always.
 May the balance be with you!

 ## License

 You are free to use, modify, and distribute this device in any way you choose.
-While no attribution is required, feel free to link back to the [GitHub repository](https://github.com/JanuszPelc/StereoTool) if you’d like to credit the project.
+While no attribution is required, feel free to link back to the [GitHub repository](https://github.com/JanuszPelc/StereoTool) if you would like to credit the project.

 For legal details, refer to the full terms provided in the [LICENSE](https://github.com/JanuszPelc/StereoTool/blob/main/LICENSE) file included in the repository.

 > [!NOTE]
 > This is a hobby project shared as-is.
-I'll truly appreciate your effort in providing feedback via [Discussions](https://github.com/JanuszPelc/StereoTool/discussions) and submitting [Issues](https://github.com/JanuszPelc/StereoTool/issues), but please be aware that my direct replies may be limited.
+I will truly appreciate your effort in providing feedback via [Discussions](https://github.com/JanuszPelc/StereoTool/discussions) and submitting [Issues](https://github.com/JanuszPelc/StereoTool/issues), but please be aware that my direct replies may be limited.